linz/NZTM2000TileMatrixSet/README.md

 Key Features:

 - All zoom scales are from Google's WebMercatorQuad
-- TileMatrix extents and Tile extents are the same
+- Tile matrix extent and tile extent are the same
-- All zoom levels are square to work with techniques like QuadKeys
+- All zoom levels are square to work with techniques like quad keys
 - All zoom levels increase by a factor of two
 - The map is centered on the beehive